 Capacity approx 500ml (0.87 pints)

 Horns are by-products of the meat industry.
 Our horns are salvaged from this so instead of going to waste, they are cleaned, reconditioned and turned into a beautiful vessel to start a new life.
-Each is handmade and unique.
+They're hand crafted of natural materials (ox or cow horn) so are likely to present some marks from the previous life or crafting process.
+None have a perfectly smooth finish by the very nature of the items which adds to their rustic charm.
+Each is handmade, beautiful and unique.
 All our horns are cleaned, sculpted and polished by our craftsman to a beautiful finish and are safe to drink from.

 Dragon stand not included.
 Used for photographic purposes only.